All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Ozempic cure sleep apnea?

-Ozempic is not a cure for sleep apnea.
-However, by facilitating significant weight loss, it may reduce the severity of obstructive sleep apnea to the point where symptoms are greatly improved or, in some cases, the condition resolves.
+Ozempic isn't a cure for sleep apnea.
+But by helping with significant weight loss, it may reduce the severity of obstructive sleep apnea to the point where symptoms are greatly improved or, in some cases, the condition resolves.
 Results vary from person to person, and ongoing monitoring by a sleep specialist is important.

 How long does it take to see improvements in sleep apnea while taking Ozempic?